cyberiapilled/cyberiapilled.github.io/docs/october19171932documents.md

 1928: [The Crisis of the International](https://www.international-communist-party.org/English/Texts/28CrisisCI.htm) - Prometeo
 1929: [How Stalin-Bukharin Destroyed the Chinese Revolution](https://revolutionsnewsstand.com/2022/12/06/how-stalin-bucharin-destroyed-the-chinese-revolution-an-appeal-to-all-the-comrades-of-the-chinese-communist-party-by-chen-duxiu-1929/) - Duxiu
 1932: [Stalin & the Crisis of Proletarian Dictatorship](https://drive.google.com/file/d/19zMlGNdwFJ0JK-RtkVudlmaIscwwi479/view) - Ryutin
-# Second Five Year Plan, Nazis Take Power, 1936 Constitution in the USSR, the Start of the Great Purge, & the Start of the Spanish Civil War, 1933-1936:
+# Second Five Year Plan, the Nazis Take Power in Germany, 1936 Constitution in the USSR, the Start of the Great Purge, & the Start of the Spanish Civil War, 1933-1936:
 1936: [The “Popular Front” Triumphs in Spain](https://www.international-communist-party.org/English/Texts/SpainBil.htm#THE_POPULAR_FRONT) - Bilan
 1936: [Against the Imperialist Front for the Massacre of Spanish Workers](https://www.international-communist-party.org/English/Texts/SpainBil.htm#AGAINST) - Bilan
 1936: [The Spanish Imperialist War & the Massacre of the Asturian Miners](https://www.international-communist-party.org/English/Texts/SpainBil.htm#THE_SPANISH) - Bilan